mandrasch/simple-oer-onepager-bootstrap-gulp/README.md

+# Simple OER onepager template

 State: experimental

 Minimal template for OER one pagers which also work with Github Actions, use some minification and privacy-friendly embeds, but aims to be simplistic.

+- local dev environment with gulp (auto-refresh, scss, markdown rendering)
+- convert markdown to html with gulp-markdown

+## Local development

+1. `npm install`
+2. `npm start run` for dev preview
+3. `gulp` for build (minification css/js)

 2DO:
 - add GithubAction for `gulp`, otherwise local `gulp` command + push is necessary and changes can not only be done via Github Editor e.g.

 Based on
-- startbootstrap/cleanblog
+- startbootstrap/cleanblog (MIT license)

-- markedjs
+Third party libraries:

 - 2ClickIframePrivacy

-## Local development

-1. `npm install`
-2. `npm start run` for dev preview
-3. `gulp` for build (minification css/js)

 ### About gulp build process